 Within the last decade, Game of Thrones achieved what many series can only aspire to do: become a cultural juggernaut, forever imprinted into society’s collective memory.

-If you’re eager to dip your toes in the pages of this fantastic book series or have wondered how many Game of Thrones books there are, rest assured—it is much more straightforward than it seems.
+If you’re eager to dip your toes in the pages of this fantastic universe or have wondered how many Game of Thrones books there are, rest assured—despite its intimidating aura, it is much more straightforward than it seems.

 Main Entries in the Song of Ice and Fire Book Series

 The main story of A Song of Ice and Fire is a high fantasy work of fiction that encompasses five books to date.
-They are the quintessential pillars of the series and the primary material source for the Game of Thrones series.
+They are the quintessential pillars of the universe and what people mean when they refer to the Game of Thrones books, as they are the material source for the show.

 The epic storyline follows multiple characters and points of view through Westeros and Essos, two continents marked by complex court politics, battlefield woes, and interpersonal misfortunes shadowed by the looming threat of imminent supernatural tragedy.